 How can money and the privilege associated with it be used to bring about profound social change?
-Ise Bosch’s book Geben mit Vertrauen – wie Philanthropie transformativ wird (English: “Giving with Trust – Transformative Philanthropy” will be published in summer) addresses precisely this topic.
 In the face of growing public criticism of social inequality, philanthropy – itself a product of social inequality – can assert its relevance through enlightened cooperation with marginalized groups.

-“This book explains what ‘enlightened giving’ is and how it is possible to pursue philanthropic goals in a critical, self-reflective manner.
-All too often, philanthropy is regarded dismissively – after all, private donations and private foundations cannot relieve the state of its social and political responsibilities.
-But this book about the life’s work of Ise Bosch and her Dreilinden foundation shows that philanthropy in the social justice and international human rights movements can have a decisive influence, directing attention at those people and those issues that are frequently ignored or forgotten” – Carolin Emcke, author and journalist, winner of the 2016 Peace Prize of the German Book Trade.
+“This book about the work of Ise Bosch and Dreilinden shows that philanthropy in the social justice and international human rights movements can have a decisive impact, drawing attention to those people and those issues that are all too frequently ignored or forgotten.”
+Carolin Emcke, author and journalist, winner of the 2016 Peace Prize of the German Book Trade

 +49 (0)178 518 1099

 Ise Bosch, a member of the LGBTQI community, knows about the struggles and lived realities in this field from personal experience.
 She has an insider’s view.
 “Why the strict distinction between ‘men’ and ‘women’,” she asks, “why the inequality?
 This forces power structures upon us, and is a main source of violence and poverty in the world.”